ElucidataInc/polly-docs/docs/Data Lake.md

 ##Dataset Filtering Dashboard

 For smaller data lakes, we provide a dataset filtering interface.
-It allows you to explore and filter the relevant datasets present in the Data Lake.
+It allows you to explore and filter the relevant datasets present in the data lake.

 ### Filters and Columns